 I understand and will abide by the above Authorization for Electronic Network Access and Computer Usage.
-I further understand that should I commit any violation, my access privileges may be revoked, and school disciplinary action and/or appropriate legal action may be taken.
-In consideration for using the District's network and Internet connection and having access to public networks, I hereby release to the extent permitted by law the School District and its Board members, employees, and agents from any claims and damages arising from my use, or inability to use the network or the Internet.
+I further understand that should I commit any violation, my access privileges may be revoked, and school

+network and Interne permitted by law the t connection and having acce n may be taken.
+In consideration for using the District's ess to public networks, I hereby release to the extent dimembers, employees, and agents from any claims and he network or the Internet.

 DATE: , 20

 USER NUMBER (Student id / Employee number)

 USERNAME (please print)

 SCHOOL / BUILDING

 USER SIGNATURE

-PARENTAL CONSENT FOR STUDENTS

-Please assist your child to read and comprehend the Quincy Public Schools Authorization for Electronic Network Access and Computer Usage.
-The purpose of the Authorization for Electronic Network Access and Computer Usage is to provide information on responsible use of technology.

-Signing below indicates that I have read the Quincy Public Schools' Authorization for Electronic Network Access and Computer Usage and I understand the policies outlined in the document.
-Quincy Public Schools has my permission to allow my child to access the Quincy Public Schools networks and access technology for educational purposes, including the Internet.
-I authorize my student to participate in collaborative online environments that require individual digital accounts.
-I give permission for sharing of my student's works and performances on/with educational resources, including but not limited to learning platforms, blogs, wikis, and podcasts.
-I understand that there will be no identifying information (last names) posted.
-Work may be used by the teacher for future reference as examples of student work.
-I grant permission to the teacher to create an account for free educational related websites for students under 13 years of age.
-I have read and explained the Quincy Public Schools Acceptable Use Policy to my child.
+Please assist your chacess and Compute is to provide information in the provide information of the provide information of the provide information of the provide individual displayed in the provide information in the provide info er Usage.
+The purpose of the ation on responsible use of tentes that I have read the Quire and I understand the policity of the Internet.
+I authorize my gital accounts.
+I give permissives, including but not limited identifying information (last es of student work.
+I grant purpose policy to my child. the Quincy Public Schools Authorization for Electronic Network Authorization for Electronic Network Access and Computer Usage echnology.
+The Public Schools' Authorization for Electronic Network Access the soutlined in the document.
+Quincy Public Schools has my by Public Schools networks and access technology for educational student to participate in collaborative online environments that asion for sharing of my student's works and performances on/with to learning platforms, blogs, wikis, and podcasts.
+I understand to names) posted.
+Work may be used by the teacher for future permission to the teacher to create an account for free 13 years of age.
+I have read and explained the Quincy Public

-I hereby release to the extent permitted by law the School District and its Board members, employees, and agents from any claims and damages arising from my use, or inability to use the network or the Internet.
-In addition, I will accept full responsibility and liability for the results of my child's actions with regard to the use of this technology.
-I release Quincy Public Schools and any related organizations from any liability relating to consequences resulting from my child's use of the technology.
+agents from any clai addition, I will accep this technology.
+I re ms and damages arising fror ot full responsibility and liabi the School District and its Board members, employees, and m my use, or inability to use the network or the Internet.
+In lity for the results of my child's actions with regard to the use of and any related organizations from any liability relating to be technology.

-DATE: , 20

-PARENT/GUARDIAN NAME (please print)
+DATE: , 20 PARENT/GUARDIAN NAME (please print)